-Notes to consolidated financial statements
+Notes to consolidated financial statements for the year ended December 31, 2012

 1. Corporate information and description of business

 The Company QIWI plc (formerly known as QIWI Limited) was registered on February 26, 2007 as a limited liability Company OE Investment in Cyprus under the Cyprus Companies Law, Cap.
 113. The registered office of the Company is 12-14 Kennedy Avenue, Kennedy Business Centre, 2nd Floor, office 203 P.C.1087, Nicosia, Cyprus.
 On September 13, 2010 the directors of the Company resolved to change the name of the Company from OE Investments Limited to QIWI Limited.
 On February 25, 2013 the directors of the Company resolved to change the legal form of the Company from QIWI Limited to QIWI plc.
 The consolidated financial statements were authorized for issue on March 18, 2013.